Seasonal Guides for Your Santee® Centipede Maintenance

 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 It is recommended you apply a fungicide at preventative rates as this will help the grass enter colder months in a healthier condition.
 Centipede can sometimes be prone to large patch during the fall season.
-If you have had a fungus before, you may need multiple applications in affected areas.
-Consider mapping those areas because fungicide treatment can be expensive.
-If you use a granular variety, water the lawn immediately after application to help soil absorption.

 A Word of Caution for Newly Sodded Lawns

 A pre-emergent contains a chemical that prevents a weed from putting down roots.
 Because it is a root inhibitor, it can also negatively affect your new lawn, which is trying to establish itself by putting down roots.
 If you successfully killed and removed your old lawn, including all the weeds in it, your newly sodded lawn should have relatively few weeds.
 It is suggested that you hand pick weeds out of your newly sodded lawn for the first season.